Ai (Canaan): Biblical narrative

 According to the Book of Genesis, Abraham built an altar between Bethel and Ai.

 In the Book of Joshua, chapters 7 and 8, the Israelites attempt to conquer Ai on two occasions.
 The first, in Joshua 7, fails.
 The biblical account portrays the failure as being caused by a prior sin of Achan, for which he is stoned to death by the Israelites.
 On the second attempt, in Joshua 8, Joshua, who is identified by the narrative as the leader of the Israelites, receives instruction from God.
 God tells them to set up an ambush, and Joshua obeys.
 An ambush is arranged at the rear of the city on the western side.
 Joshua is with a group of soldiers that approach the city from the front and so the men of Ai, thinking that they will have another easy victory, chase Joshua and the fighting men from the entrance of the city to lead the men of Ai away from the city.
 Then, the fighting men to the rear enter the city and set it on fire.

 When the city is captured, 12,000 men and women are killed, and it is razed to the ground.
 The king is captured and hanged on a tree until the evening.
 His body is then placed at the city gates and stones are placed on top of his body.
 The Israelites then burn Ai completely and "made it a permanent heap of ruins."
 God told them they could take the livestock as plunder, and so they did.
-Additionally, during the entire battle, Joshua held up a javelin, and as a result, the Israelites achieved victory.
+Additionally, during the entire battle, Joshua held out toward Ai a javelin, and as a result, the Israelites achieved victory.

-In a study from 2017, Shai Elam compared the Battle of Cannae to the Battle of Ai (which preceded it by about 1,000 years) according to the Malbim's interpretation of the Book of Joshua, suggesting that in the Battle of Ai, Joshua also surrounded the enemy's army with a perfect ring (which explains the role of the two ambushers and their position during the battle) in a performance that does not fall short of Hannibal's tactics.